PlentyBugs/Calculator/README.md

 # Calculator

 Class Calculator takes InputStream.
 To start calculation run start() method.
-It will works while InputStream hasNext or until an exit keyword that you can change using setExitWord(String exitWord) method() (standard is "/exit").
+It will works while InputStream hasNext or until an exit keyword is inputed that you can change using setExitWord(String exitWord) method() (standard is "/exit").
 We can define variables: a = 100 (a = b if b exists doesn't work, maybe will add later)
 # Example
 intput: a = 50